What's so important about recordkeeping?

 Q. How do I determine if a case is work related?

 A case is considered work-related if an event or exposure in the work environment significantly aggravated a pre-existing injury or illness.
-(Significant aggravation is defined in Rule 1110, 1110b(1) & (2).
+(Significant aggravation is defined in Rule 1110, 1110b(1) and (2).

 Symptoms arising in the work environment that are solely due to a non-work-related event or exposure are not work related.